JemimaAnsaaku/JemTheDefender/PreSecurity_Practicals.md/Command-line-basics.md

 Why it matters: Helps maintain a clean and organized structure, making it easier to test, update, and reuse parts of your code.

+6. Error Handling and Exceptions

+What it is: Use try/except (or equivalent) to catch and handle errors, instead of letting your program crash.

+Why it matters: Ensures your program can fail gracefully, providing users with helpful error messages instead of just breaking down.

+7. Separation of Concerns

+What it is: Different parts of your program should have distinct responsibilities.
+For example, separating the logic for processing data from the logic for displaying results.

+Why it matters: This keeps your code clean and easier to maintain.
+Changes in one area won’t affect unrelated parts of the code.

+8. Version Control (e.g., Git)

+What it is: Track changes to your code using a version control system (such as Git).

+Why it matters: Enables collaboration, lets you roll back changes, and keeps track of the history of your codebase.

+Key commands:

+git init: Initialize a new Git repository.

+git add .: Add all changes to the staging area.

+git commit -m "message": Commit changes with a descriptive message.

+git push: Push changes to a remote repository.

+9. Test-Driven Development (TDD)

+What it is: Write tests for your code before you actually write the code.
+This encourages you to think about your code’s behavior.

+Why it matters: Helps ensure your code works correctly, makes debugging easier, and provides a safeguard against breaking existing functionality.

+10. Avoid Hardcoding Values

+What it is: Don’t write values directly into your code (i.e., avoid “magic numbers”).
+Instead, use variables or constants.

+Why it matters: This improves flexibility and makes it easier to modify your program later on without having to change hardcoded values everywhere.